V.02.Res.07 Kaiwhakamana visits

 - revoke the registration of a Kaiwhakamana; and must

-- notify in writing the Kaiwhakamana and the prison director of the action taken.
+- notify in writing the Kaiwhakamana and the general manager custodial of the action taken.

 - Manage requests for kaumātua to be registered as Kaiwhakamana, recommended by national Māori organisations such as the New Zealand Māori Council, the Māori Womens’ League, and Māori churches.

-- Manage requests for kaumātua to be registered as Kaiwhakamana, recommended by iwi / urban Māori authorities and forwarded to National Office by prison directors.
+- Manage requests for kaumātua to be registered as Kaiwhakamana, recommended by iwi / urban Māori authorities and forwarded to National Office by general manager custodial.

 - Manage security checks for kaumātua recommended to National Office to be registered as Kaiwhakamana.